 Why invest in student accommodation?

-The increasing popularity of new-build privately managed university halls of residence among the UK’s fast-growing undergraduate population is reviving interest in the student market among property investors.
+The increasing popularity of newly built privately managed university halls of residence among the UK’s fast-growing undergraduate population is reviving interest in the student market among property investors.

-And these high-spec buildings, which come with high-spec finishes and often provide free wi-fi, high-speed broadband, on-site gyms together with secure parking, command premium rents.
+These high-spec buildings, which come with high-spec finishes and often provide free Wi-Fi, high-speed broadband, on-site gyms, and secure parking, command premium rents.

 In towns and cities with a large student population, these new-style halls typically command up to 75% more rent than traditional student homes.
-And even in locations with a lower number of students among its residents, rents for private halls tend to be around 20% higher when compared with those generated by HMOs.
+Even in locations with fewer students among their residents, rents for private halls tend to be around 20% higher than those generated by HMOs.

 Constant and growing demand